adrelanos/aeternity-wiki/Glossary.md

 ## A

 ### æternity
-æternity is a new blockchain technologie, pleaes read this articles:
+æternity is a new blockchain technology, please read this articles:
 * [Home](https://github.com/aeternity/wiki/wiki),
 * [Understanding æternity](Understanding-æternity)
 * [getting started](Getting-Started)

 ### Address

-Addresses (Cryptocurrency addresses) are used to receive and send transactions on the network.
+Addresses (Crypto-currency addresses) are used to receive and send transactions on the network.
 An address is a string of alphanumeric characters, but can also be represented as a scannable QR code.

 ### AE

-AE is a common unit used to designate one aeon.
+AE is a common unit used to designate one æon.

-### Aeon
+### æon

-An aeon represents a unit of account and an access right to the æternity blockchain.
+An æon represents a unit of account and an access right to the æternity Blockchain.
 It is transferable.
-Transaction A message from a user to the blockchain.
-This is how users can use their currency to access the blockchain.
+Transaction A message from a user to the Blockchain.
+This is how users can use their currency to access the Blockchain.

 ### Agreement Ledger